GC

 Preferences

-The stack of JSON files under workspace/preferences/ that hold runtime configuration.
+The stack of JSON files under workspace/preferences/ that hold bot configuration.
 The dashboard is the normal editor; the files are the source of truth.

 What to do next